fedoteh/pet-manager-api/README.md

 Sit on the root directory and run:

-- `make up` if you want to start docker compose with development capabilities (nodemon)
+- `make up-dev` if you want to start docker compose with development capabilities (nodemon).
+- `make test` if you want to run the integration tests (these also run on the CI on pushes to the `main` branch).
 - `make up-prod` if you want to start the dockerized app from its production build without additional dev tools.

 ### Usage

-Once the server is running, you can access the API endpoints to perform various operations related to pet management.
+Once the server is running, you can access the API endpoints on `localhost:3000/` to perform various operations related to pet management.
+A postgres DB will be initiated with some data for testing purposes.

 Here are some examples:

-- GET `/pets/dogs` - Retrieve a list of all dogs
+- GET `api/v1/pets/dogs` - Retrieve a list of all dogs
-- GET `/pets/dogs/:id` - Retrieve a specific dog by ID
+- GET `api/v1/pets/dogs/:id` - Retrieve a specific dog by ID
+- POST `api/v1/pets/dogs` - Create a new dog
+- PUT `api/v1/pets/dogs/:id` - Update a dog attribute/s by ID (1, 2 and 3 are default dogs)
-- GET `/pets/cats` - Retrieve a list of all cats
+- GET `api/v1/pets/cats` - Retrieve a list of all cats
-- GET `/pets/cats/:id` - Retrieve a specific cat by ID
+- GET `api/v1/pets/cats/:id` - Retrieve a specific cat by ID
+- POST `api/v1/pets/cats` - Create a new cat
+- PUT `api/v1/pets/cats/:id` - Update a cat attribute/s by ID (4, 5 and 6 are default cats)

+### TODO

+- Implement a monitoring tool (New Relic, Sentry)
+- Create a SaaS DB
+- Connect to the productive DB based on context — dev env should use the docker-compose-defined postgres
+- Write a report and export to PDF to present the project @ School.

 ### License